A sound and blameless body is a phrase taken from the Bible; it concerns our well-being.

 This whole site is about our well-being as Christians, so I'm not going to belabour the point here.
 Just recognise that it is His intense desire that you have a sound and blameless body, sanctified through the Holy Spirit, ready for His command.

 The inference here is that we are often ourselves to blame for the poor state of our minds, souls and bodies.
-The God of peace will forgive and sanctify us, but poor decisions by Brother Ass can nevertheless leave us permanently marred and scarred.
+The God of peace will forgive and sanctify us, but poor decisions by Brother Ass can nevertheless leave us permanently marred.

-I find it interesting that Satan tempted Jesus to jump from the pinnacle of the temple, suggesting that his heavenly Father would command His angels to save Him so that he would not even dash his foot against a stone.
-But he saw through the wiles of the devil because he himself had created the law of gravity; he would have been completely to blame had he leaped from the heights.
+I find it interesting that Satan tempted Jesus to jump from the pinnacle of the temple, suggesting that his heavenly Father would command the angels to save him so that he would not even dash his foot against a stone.
+But Christ saw through the wiles of the devil because he himself had created the law of gravity; he would have been completely to blame had he leaped from the heights.

 A sound and blameless body is surely something we all desire but it means saying a firm no to temptation and pleading for mercy when we have slipped.